osiom/programma101/README.md

 Created for **MFRU31** - the 2025 edition of the festival under the theme **"Esoteric Ecotechnics.
 Irrational Computation and Conspiratorial Networking"**.

-This year's edition will thematically focus on the underground and secret connections between media technologies, users, knowledge and information circulation  - making it the perfect context to investigate one of computing history's most suppressed stories.
+This year's edition thematically focuses on the underground and secret connections between media technologies, users, knowledge and information circulation - making it the perfect context to investigate one of computing history's most suppressed stories.

 **Festival**: [mfru.org](https://www.mfru.org/)